 Are you the first in your family to go to college?
 If so, Baylor has an innovative program for First Generation College Students who are incoming freshmen or incoming transfer students that provides the opportunity to receive $15,000 over four years or $9,000 over two years for transfer students.
-Through the First in Line Success Academy, students will have a dynamic opportunity to develop relationships with other first generation students, meet faculty, and become familiar with campus and Baylor traditions through a pre-move-in program that will extend through the fall semester.
-The First in Line Success Academy (FILSA) program will take place August 13-December 12, 2017.
+Through the First in Line Success Academy, students will have a dynamic opportunity to develop relationships with other first generation students, meet faculty, and become familiar with campus and Baylor traditions through a pre-move-in program that will extend through their Baylor career.
+The First in Line Success Academy (FILSA) program will begin in August before Welcome Week or classes start.